 The signs of progress are there, but the significant acceleration to nearly one in three board seats going to women has not been consistent enough to be called a trend… yet.
 Shareholder voting results from 2018 annual meetings and subsequent engagement regarding those results will be a strong indicator of what the future holds.

-Dan Marcec, Director of Content & Communications at Equilar, authored this article.
+Amit Batish, Content Manager at Equilar, authored this article.
 Courtney Yu, Lyla Qureshi and Hailey Robbers contributed data analysis.
 Please contact email@example.com for more information.